appacitive/builder-docs/server/javascript/samples/todo/index.md

 We've extended the todoMVC app with user authentication, which allows users to signup, login and store their todo items on Appacitive.
 Thus allowing them to access their todo items from any device.

 In addition, we've changed the `AppView` to render either of the 2 views viz. `LoginView` or `TodosView`, depending on whether the user is logged-in or not.
-All the code, which was part of `AppView` was tranferred to `TodosView`.

 **Note**: Whenever you use signup or login method, the user is stored in the localStorage and can be retrieved using `Appacitive.Users.current()` method.
 So, everytime your app opens, you just need to check this value, to be sure whether the user is logged-in or not.